jetbasrawi/go.geteventstore/README.md

     reader := client.NewStreamReader("FooStream")
     for reader.Next() {

-        // Check if the call resulted in an error. if reader.Err() != nil {
+        if reader.Err() != nil {
             // When there are no more event in the stream, set LongPoll.
             // The server will wait for 15 seconds in this case or until